'But first, on earth as vampire sent,

 She herself was dressed in a tight bodice with a decorative ruffled collar and narrow flare sleeves that expanded, which were tight at the lower arm, and puffed out at the upper arm.
 She wore a vintage Burgundy dress, with froths of white lace and a wide pink sash high around her corseted waist.
 Her hair was worn high on top of the head in tight curls, beneath a small hat that covered her head.

-I introduced myself to the young actress, whose gracious guise commanded my heart and soul wielded.
+I had introduced myself to the young actress, whose gracious guise commanded my heart and soul wielded.
 I was not certain, if she would think me too eccentric for her inclination.
 I had sensed whilst I stared into the depth of her ebullient eyes that were not glassy that she also had perceived an inexplicable attachment between us.
 When she told me her name was Sofia Damián, I knew it was her then.

 My relentless endeavour had come to fruition, and in front of me standing was my darling, with her luminous eyes of splendour and allurement that had enraptured me throughout all these leaden centuries I had known before.
 Her mesmeric stare was engaging and potent, as her cheeks were suffused with an arresting colour.